Kenworth Logo

 • Steering wheel.
 The personification of leadership, travel, and transportation, for which the machines were created.
 A wide white strip across the circle enhanced the resemblance to a steering wheel.

 • Road sign.
-The red background of the logo, the white border, and the stripe in the circle resembles a road sign.
+The red background of the logo, the white border, and the stripe in the circle resemble a road sign.
 Indicating that only driving in a Kenworth car is safe.
 The brand allows you to drive to your destination without hindrance.
-Here, the white stripe is similar to the roadway, and the brand’s name is similar to the car.
+Here, the white stripe matches the roadway, and the brand’s name matches the car.

-Double black and white edging spoke of increased security: reinforced truck body, the ability to transport goods without damage.
+Double black-and-white edging spoke to increased security: a reinforced truck body and the ability to transport goods without damage.

-The sign shows the name of the company in thin red lines.
-Above and below inside the circle are the letters K and W. The name appeared after the bankrupt initial company Gerlinger Motors was bought by partners Worthington and Kent in 1917.
+The sign shows the company name in thin red lines.
+The letters K and W are inside the circle, above and below.
+The name appeared after the bankrupt initial company, Gerlinger Motors, was bought by partners Worthington and Kent in 1917.

 They decided to continue producing Gersix trucks.
 The model was in great demand, so over time, the partners moved their headquarters to Seattle, and the brand was named after the first syllables of their surnames.
-The letters in the sign are an indication of two owners with equal shares.
+The letters in the sign indicate two owners with equal shares.

 The red background is a symbol of progress and high demand for products.